History Tours of Annascaul . These walks and talks will give wonderful insights of rural life in Ireland over the centuries

 History of Tom Crean and Jerome O Connor

 Walks take place every Saturday at 6pm .
-Please confirm by booking or paying here.
+Please confirm by booking or paying online.
 An insight into the tour is available here

-After the walk complementary food and drink is availabl
+After the walk complementary food and drink is available

-Annascaul is a beautiful village and Aido’s Annascaul Cafe and Pottery are really happy to promote the village and the vibrant and colurful people that live here.
+Annascaul is a beautiful village and thes historical tours of Annascaul are facinating.
+Aido’s Annascaul Cafe and Pottery are really happy to promote the village and the vibrant and colurful people that live here.
 We offer these tours each Friday and Saturday from 6pm to 7pm.

 The village is over 200- 250 years ago was effectively not where it is today.
 Most of the settlement in Annascaul was up towards Ballinacourty side and Bally Voher or over east towards the Ballyvoher site not here .
 If there was a settlement it was at bottom of the village.

 Learn about the history of the peninsula and how we are all interconnected .
-Learn of the road system and the advances that happen when fields get access to the roads.
-Learn of the social impact of the train systems and its demise.
+These history tours of Annascaul will examine the road system and the advances that happen when fields get access to the roads.
+We can see easily the social impact of the train systems and its demise.
 Issues that come up during these tours include

 The Dingle – Tralee Train